ropensci/wateRinfo/README.md

 devtools::install_github("ropensci/wateRinfo")
 ```

-When succesfull, load it as usual:
+When successful, load it as usual:

 ```r